pingcap/docs/CONTRIBUTING.md

 ## What you can contribute

-You can start from any one the following items to help improve [TiDB Docs at the PingCAP website](https://pingcap.com/docs/stable/):
+You can start from any one of the following items to help improve [TiDB Docs at the PingCAP website](https://pingcap.com/docs/stable/):

 - Fix typos or format (punctuation, space, indentation, code block, etc.)
 - Fix or update inappropriate or outdated descriptions